ceph/ceph/doc/cephadm/install.rst

 Install cephadm
 ===============

-There are two ways to install ``cephadm``:
+When installing cephadm there are two key steps: first you need to acquire an initial copy of cephadm, then the second step is to ensure you have an up-to-date cephadm.
+There are two ways to get the initial ``cephadm``:

 #. :ref:`distribution-specific installation methods<cephadm_install_distros>`
 #. a :ref:`curl-based installation<cephadm_install_curl>` method

-.. important:: These methods of installing ``cephadm`` are mutually exclusive.
+Once you have an initial copy of cephadm avaiable, follow the steps to :ref:`update to an active release of cephadm<cephadm_update>` to ensure that you have the latest fixes for the version of Ceph you'll be managing.

+.. important:: The two methods of initially installing ``cephadm`` are mutually exclusive.
 Choose either the distribution-specific method or the curl-based method.
 Do not attempt to use both these methods on one system.

 .. note:: Recent versions of cephadm are based on a compilation of source files.
    Unlike for earlier versions of Ceph it is no longer sufficient to copy a